-In the question and answer section, all dominatrixes emphasized that they did not switch roles during their sessions: they were always in charge.
-There were minor differences of opinion on whether physical or psychological torture was more effective, but there was general agreement and respect of each other's craft.
-The audience was attentive and respectful, as seemed appropriate, but I was worried at how carefully Juana took notes.
+In the question and answer section, emphasized that they did not switch roles during their sessions; they were always in minor differences of opinion psychological torture was general agreement and respect of each other's craft.

+The audience was attentive and respectful, as seemed

+appropriate, but I was worried at how carefully Juana took notes.